 Now, I really like to play all kinds of instruments.
 Even though the Dutch educational system doesn’t allow you to pick your own education when your parents don’t support it, I stick to doing creative stuff anyway.
 I’m analytical, like to figure things out for myself also.
 I hope my analyses will help you as well.

-Either that, or based on the training I get with EarMaster 7 I might also just learn to sing all of the tones and when someone play (subjunctive?) a tone, I sing it in my mind, creating a reference frame, than I name it.
+I’m taking ear training with EarMaster 7.
+I’m curious whether you can also learn perfect pitch this way and not just relative.
+When you learn to sing all of the tones and when someone play (subjunctive?) a tone, sing it in your mind, creating a reference frame, than name it.